Skip to main content

 • To develop advanced understanding of the Internet of Things (IoT) and the integration of IoT streaming data into geospatial digital twins.

-• To appreciate how AI models may be incorporated at all stages of geospatial digital twin creation and operation.
+• To appreciate the creation of all stages of geospatial digital twin creation and operation.

 Outline Of Syllabus